 Our joints have cartilage which is made up of 60% water.
 This cartilage acts like a cushion or a shock absorber that reduces the friction between the bones in the joint with the help of gel-like lubrication called synovial fluids.

 When you do not drink enough water, cartilage loses its sponginess.
 Drinking more water may not heal joint pain directly, but it can keep your joints healthy.
 Proper hydration improves synovial fluid production, reduces inflammation, and maintains the shock-absorbing properties of cartilage.
+Adults’ recommended daily water intake is 3.7 litres of fluids daily for men and 2.7 litres for women.
+Of course, if you perspire more and work out more often, you should increase your water intake.

 Conclusion